LevinHornischer/PhilTheoAI/README.md

 # Formalities

 All the organizational details for the course are described in this file: [`formalities.pdf`](formalities.pdf).
+Update (29 Oct 2025): When handing in your final paper, you also have to hand in the new, unified _declaration of authorship_ form.

 # Schedule